paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 Copyright (c) 2017 Paul Carver

 # Web Service Introduction
-This web service allows client applications to POST an array of *actions*, formatted as JSON, to a service endpoint.
-Several basic actions are included (control LEDs, RGBs, Buzzers), but the strength of the web service is the extensible plugin architecture.
-This architecture allows developers to easily write their own custom actions to leverage the Pi GPIO header; the web service host code does not have to be modified in order to begin using a new plugin.
+The GPIO .NET Service Platform allows client applications to POST an array of *actions*, formatted as JSON, in order to control components that are attached to the GPIO pins of the Raspberry Pi.
+The service platform is written in C# and several basic actions are included (control LEDs, RGBs, Buzzers), but the strength of the web service is the extensible plugin architecture.
+This architecture allows developers to easily write their own .NET custom actions to leverage the Pi GPIO header; the web service host code does not have to be modified in order to begin using a new plugin (extensible).

 Several other web service endpoints exist to manage executing actions, these include listing actions and requesting deletion of an executing action.